ExoDAO-Network/Rorur-ExoDAO/README.md

-Version 2 of the crawler for the Decentralized Search project https://rorur.com
+Version 2 of the crawler for the Decentralized Search project http://www.searchdao.com (a collaboration between Rorur and ExoDAO)

 Build each of the top level files and run them as systemd daemons ( see example.service file).